Rahul0598/blog-source/content/posts/I507/index.md

 ### Behavioral Model - SCT

 Social Cognitive Theory (SCT) discusses how individuals acquire and maintain behavior based on internal and external social interactions [[2]](#2).
-SCT takes into account a person's past experiences to factor into whether behavioral change will occur.
+SCT takes into account a person's experiences to factor into whether behavioral change will occur.

-{{< image src="SCT.png" caption="Flow chart describing the various factors affecting an individuals behavior change decisions (`image`)" >}}
+{{< image src="SCT.png" alt="Flow chart depicting the Social Cognitive Theory.
+It shows how environmental factors, personal factors and personal behavior all influence each other when an individual wants to make a behavior change" caption="Flow chart describing the various factors affecting an individuals behavior change decisions" width="500">}}

 There are six constricts developed as a part of SCT, I will connect each of those with my situation.[[2]](#2)